 Every corporation engaged in business in Nebraska, or having sources of income from Nebraska and subject to federal corporate income tax, must file a return.
 However, most Nebraska businesses are not organized as the sort of corporation that must pay the tax.
 They choose some other form, such as an S-Corporation or Partnership where profits are passed through to the owners and investors and taxed under the individual income tax.
 Less than one-fourth of Nebraska businesses pay the corporate income tax.
-18

 Similar to the individual income tax, Nebraska's corporate income tax uses brackets and allows numerous deductions, exclusions, and credits to reduce the amount of tax owed.
 Corporations pay a tax rate of 5.58 percent on the first \$100,000 of net Nebraska taxable profits and 7.81 percent on profits above \$100,000.
-A corporation's taxes may also be reduced by various subsidies the state developed with the aim of attracting businesses to the state or encouraging existing businesses to expand.
+A corporation's taxes also may be reduced by various subsidies the state developed with the aim of attracting businesses to the state or encouraging existing businesses to expand.
 These programs will be discussed further in Chapter 4.

-Other Taxes and Fees - Excise taxes on gas and other fuels generated \$326 million in FY 10-11.
+Other Taxes and Fees - Excise taxes on gas and other fuels generated \$322 million for transportation-related Cash Funds in FY 11-12.
 The rate on all motor fuels, for example, changes every six months as determined by a formula intended to keep up with inflation and road maintenance needs.
-For January to July 2012, that rate was 26.7 cents per gallon.
-19 However, since gas tax revenue has declined over time (Figure 7), Legislators passed a law diverting a portion of the state sales tax from the General Fund to funding for roads beginning in FY 13-14.
-20
+For January to July 2013, that rate was 24.6 cents per gallon.
+However, since gas tax revenue has declined over time (Figure 7, see pg.
+14), Legislators passed a law diverting a portion of the state sales tax from the General Fund to funding for roads beginning in FY 13-14.